Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Results and Conclusions

 where we have used the value for the $\eta_b$ decay constant from lattice QCD~\cite{Hatton:2021dvg} of 724(12) MeV along with the experimental $\eta_b$ mass~\cite{ParticleDataGroup:2024cfk} to convert $R_{\eta_b}$ into the form factor.
 This enables us to predict a decay rate from Eq.~\eqref{eq:rate} of

 This is the first calculation of this quantity from lattice QCD.
-We use $1/\alpha=133.1$~\cite{ParticleDataGroup:2024cfk,Pivovarov:2000cr}, taking the scale of $\alpha$ as $0.26M_{\eta_b}$, following the Brodsky-Lepage-Mackenzie scale-setting procedure~\cite{Brodsky:1982gc}\footnote{This procedure uses the fermionic loop corrections to determine the momentum flowing in the leading-order diagram.
+We use $1/\alpha=133.1$~\cite{ParticleDataGroup:2024cfk,Pivovarov:2000cr} in the $\overline{\mathrm{MS}}$ scheme, taking the scale of $\alpha$ as $0.26M_{\eta_b}$, following the Brodsky-Lepage-Mackenzie scale-setting procedure~\cite{Brodsky:1982gc}\footnote{This procedure uses the fermionic loop corrections to determine the momentum flowing in the leading-order diagram.
 The example given in~\cite{Brodsky:1982gc} is that of $\eta_c\to gg$ but the same result would be obtained for $\eta_c\to \gamma\gamma$ because the fermionic loops would appear in the same way.}.
 We include a systematic uncertainty of 0.2\% ($=\alpha/\pi$) from missing higher-order QED effects, noting that the lattice QCD+quenched QED calculation of~\cite{Hatton:2021dvg} found that giving the $b$ quarks electric charge had a less-than-0.1\% effect on $f_{\eta_b}$.
+The QED corrections to $F(0,0)$ and $f_{\eta_b}$ should be very similar given their relationship in $R_{\eta_h}$ (Eq.~\eqref{eq:ratio}), in which the QED corrections will largely cancel, as they do for QCD.
 We expect the uncertainty from missing quark-line disconnected diagrams to be negligible compared to this; the lattice QCD determination of the $\Upsilon-\eta_b$ mass splitting agrees within a few MeV (0.02\% of $M_{\eta_b}$) with experiment from connected correlators alone~\cite{Hatton:2021dvg}, showing that the impact of disconnected contributions on $\eta_b$ properties is very small (and less than for $\eta_c$~\cite{Hatton:2020qhk}).
+Two further systematic errors that we expect to be negligible are those from missing $b$ quarks in the sea\footnote{The impact of missing heavy sea quarks can be approximated by a change to the heavy quark potential proportional to $\delta^3(r)$ and with a coefficient $\sim$280 times smaller~\cite{Davies:2010ip} than the spin-dependent hyperfine potential of similar functional form.
+This induces a 7\% difference between the $\eta_b$ and $\Upsilon$ decay constants~\cite{Hatton:2021dvg}, giving an estimated 0.025\% effect on F(0,0) from missing sea $b$ quarks.} and the incomplete sampling of possible topological charge configurations on the finest lattices, which should have little impact on heavyonium mesons~\cite{Bernard:2017npd}.
 Our total uncertainty on $\Gamma(\eta_b\rightarrow \gamma\gamma)$ is 6\%.